 Stratford Hills residents rejected Bally’s plans.

 “I hope Bally’s will go home.
-They don’t belong in Stratford Hills,” resident Jeanne Walls said during a public hearing on the casino earlier this month.
+They don’t belong in Stratford Hills,” resident Jeanne Walls said during a public hearing on the real money casino earlier this month.
 “Everybody in Stratford Hills works hard for what they have.
 I know I have.
 I want to keep it a quiet and peaceful neighborhood.”